 Note: The information in Section 2.1 contains basic Heat Rate information relevant for all unit types.
 The following additional information only pertains to CT and diesel engine units.

-For Combustion Turbine generating units, no-load fuel shall be the theoretical or actual fuel burn rate at the point of electric bus synchronization.
+For Combustion Turbine generating units, no-load fuel shall be the theoretical or actual fuel burn rate expressed in MMBTU/Hr at the point of electric bus synchronization.

 6.2 Performance Factor